Published June 28, 2024

 How Helio Helps: Helio’s research and testing capabilities validate the final designs before handing them to the BA.
 The team can confirm that the designs effectively address user needs and business goals by conducting a final round of user testing.
 This validation step ensures that the refined user stories are based on solid, user-tested designs, reducing the risk of rework during development.

 For a final assessment, Helio’s Gravity Score Testing offers a holistic analysis of the user experience based on feedback.
-Similar to SUS testing, participants respond to a series of evaluative questions after interacting with designs.
-The resulting data feeds into a formula to generate a single data point representing the UX score of the page.
+Like SUS testing, participants respond to evaluative questions after interacting with designs.
+The resulting data feeds into a formula to generate a single data point representing the page’s UX score.

 After participants complete the most important actions on the page, a series of 10 Likert scale questions begins.